medass2021/medass-api-doc/README.md

 # medass-api-doc

-This repo holds the api documentations for medass project.
+This repo holds the api documentations for the medass project.